osrf/gazebo_tutorials/haptix_teleop/tutorial.md

 Once installed, the right paddle will perform the following actions:

-1. Middle button (between the 1 & 2 buttons): Enable/disable hydra control.
+1. Spacebar or letter `p` on the keyboard: Enable/disable hydra control.

-1. Move paddle to change arm position and orientation.
+1. Once enabled, move paddle to change arm position and orientation.

-1. Button 1: Change to spherical grasp.
+1. Button 1: Deadman switch for grasping with Trigger.

-1. Button 2: Change to cylinderical grasp.

-1. Button 3: Change to British pinch grasp.

-1. Button 4: Change to American pinch grasp.

-1. Trigger: Close/open grasp

-1. Bumper: Switch tasks
+1. Trigger:  While holding down Button 1, the Trigger closes and opens the grasp.